Rabbi Noah Chertkoff, Senior Rabbi

 She has been a guest soloist with the Milwaukee Youth Symphony Orchestra and has appeared in a Public Television special "To Thee We Sing: Music in American Religion."
 Among her credits are solo and ensemble performances on stage and in worship at several national conventions of the Coalition for the Advancement of Jewish Education (CAJE), the American Conference of Cantors (ACC) and the Union for Reform Judaism (URJ) Biennial.
 Cantor Berman became a full member of the American Conference of Cantors in 1998, following five years as an associate member.

-Karen's family includes husband Elliot and children, Sam Berman and Sam and Hannah Hamilton.
+Karen's family includes husband Elliot and children, Sam Berman, Sam and Hannah Hamilton and grandaughter Joey.

 To contact Cantor Berman by email, click here.

-To contact Rabbi Marcey by email, click here.
+To reach Rabbi Jenn by email, click here.

 Rabbi Ronald Shapiro, D.D., Rabbi Emeritus